 Total interest income increased by 8.5% for the year ended September 30, 2015, as compared to the prior year period.
 This increase was due primarily to the funding of several new investments during the period, partially offset by several early payoffs at par during the prior year.
 The level of interest income on our investments is directly related to the principal balance of our interest-bearing investment portfolio outstanding during the year, multiplied by the weighted average yield.
 The weighted average principal balance of our interest-bearing investment portfolio during the year ended September 30, 2015, was \$319.1 million, compared to \$280.4 million for the prior year, an increase of \$38.7 million, or 13.8%.
-The weighted average yield on our interest-bearing investments is based on the current stated interest rate on interest-bearing investments for the year ended September 30, 2015 was 10.9% compared to 11.5% for the year ended September 30, 2014, inclusive of any allowances on interest receivables made during those periods.
+The weighted average yield on our interest-bearing investments is based on the current stated interest rate on interest-bearing investments for the year ended

+September 30, 2015 was 10.9% compared to 11.5% for the year ended September 30, 2014, inclusive of any allowances on interest receivables made during those periods.

 As of September 30, 2015, two portfolio companies were on non-accrual status, with an aggregate debt cost basis of approximately \$26.4 million, or 7.1% of the cost basis of all debt investments in our portfolio.
 During the quarter ended December 31, 2014, we sold our investment in Midwest Metal, which had been on non-accrual status.
 Effective January 1, 2015, we placed GFRC Holdings LLC ("GFRC") on non-accrual status and restored two tranches of Sunshine Media Holdings ("Sunshine") debt to accrual status and effective April 1, 2015, we placed Saunders on non-accrual status.
 During the quarter ended September 30, 2015, we sold our investment in Saunders which was on non-accrual and restructured our investment in GFRC and restored it to accrual status.
 As of September 30, 2014, three portfolio companies were on non-accrual status, with an aggregate debt cost basis of approximately \$51.4 million, or 16.1%, of the cost basis of all debt investments in our portfolio.
-Effective January 1, 2014, we placed Heartland on non-accrual status and effective June 1, 2014 we placed Midwest Metal on non-accrual status.
-During the quarter ended December 31, 2013, we sold our investment in LocalTel, LLC ("LocalTel"), which had been on non-accrual status.
-See "Overview - Investment Highlights" for more information.
+Effective January 1, 2014, we placed Midwest Metal on non-accrual status.
+During the quarter ended December 31, 2014, we sold our investment in LocalTel, LLC ("LocalTel"), which had been on non-accrual status.
+See "Overview-Investment Highlights" for more information.

-For the year ended September 30, 2015, other income consisted primarily of \$0.6 million in success fees related to the early payoff of NAAS at a realized gain, \$0.8 million in success fees prepaid by Defiance, \$0.5 million in dividend income received from Funko, \$0.3 million in success fees prepaid by Francis Drilling Fluids, Ltd. ("FDF"), \$0.3 million in dividend income and prepaid success fees from Southern Petroleum Laboratories, Inc. ("SPL"), \$0.3 million in settlement fees received from Sunburst, \$0.2 million in dividend income received from FDF and \$0.2 million of success fees received related to our sale of substantially all of the assets in Lindmark Acquisition, LLC ("Lindmark") in September 2013.
-For the year ended September 30, 2014, other income consisted primarily of \$0.7 million in dividend income received from FedCap Partners, LLC ("FedCap"), \$0.5 million in success fees received related to the early payoff of Thibaut Acquisition Co. ("Thibaut") at par, \$0.4 million in legal settlement proceeds received related to a portfolio company previously sold, \$0.8 million in aggregate of prepaid success fees, dividend income and other fees received from FDF, \$0.1 million in prepayment fees received from Pop Radio, LLC ("POP"), an aggregate of \$0.3 million in prepayment fees from the early payoff of five syndicate investments at par and \$1.4 million in success fees received related to our sale of substantially all of the assets of Lindmark in 2013.
+For the year ended September 30, 2015, other income consisted primarily of \$0.6 million in success fees related to the early payoff of NAAS at a realized gain, \$0.8 million in success fees prepaid by Defiance, \$0.5 million in dividend income received from Funko, \$0.3 million in success fees prepaid by Francis Drilling Fluids, Ltd. ("FDF"), \$0.3 million in dividend income and prepaid success fees from Southern Petroleum Laboratories, Inc. ("SPL"), \$0.3 million in settlement fees received from Sunburst, \$0.2 million of success fees received related to our sale of substantially all of the assets in Lindmark Acquisition, LLC ("Lindmark") in September 2013.
+For the year ended September 30, 2014, other income consisted primarily of \$0.7 million in dividend income received from FedCap Partners, LLC ("FedCap"), \$0.5 million in success fees received related to the early payoff of Thibaut Acquisition Co. ("Thibaut") at par, \$0.4 million in legal settlement proceeds received related to a portfolio company previously sold, \$0.8 million in aggregate of prepaid success fees, dividend income and other fees received from FDF, \$0.1 million in prepayment fees received related to our sale of substantially all of the assets of Lindmark in 2013.